Shk-Haseeb/Transcribe-AI/README.md

 - Simplified notes for fast understanding
 - Optional downloads as PDF or TXT

-Built originally for the **Elisa AI Hackathon**, now production-ready and publicly hosted.
+Built originally for the **Elisa AI Hackathon 2024**, now production-ready and publicly hosted.

 ---